Faster-than-light: Tachyons

-In special relativity, it is impossible to accelerate an object to the speed of light, or for a massive object to move at the speed of light.
+In special relativity, it is impossible to accelerate an object to the speed of light, or for an object with mass to move at the speed of light.
 However, it might be possible for an object to exist which always moves faster than light.
 The hypothetical elementary particles with this property are called tachyons or tachyonic particles.
 Attempts to quantize them failed to produce faster-than-light particles, and instead illustrated that their presence leads to an instability.

 Various theorists have suggested that the neutrino might have a tachyonic nature, while others have disputed the possibility.

 General relativity

-General relativity was developed after special relativity to include concepts like gravity.
-It maintains the principle that no object can accelerate to the speed of light in the reference frame of any coincident observer.
+General relativity was developed after special relativity to include the effects of gravity.
+It maintains the principle that no object can accelerate to the speed of light in the reference frame of any observer.
 However, it permits distortions in spacetime that allow an object to move faster than light from the point of view of a distant observer.
-One such distortion is the Alcubierre drive, which can be thought of as producing a ripple in spacetime that carries an object along with it.
+This Alcubierre drive can be thought of as producing a ripple in spacetime that carries an object along with it much like the science fiction warp drive.
+However to create such a distortion would require exotic matter that violates energy conditions that apply to all known matter.
 Another possible system is the wormhole, which connects two distant locations as though by a shortcut.
 Both distortions would need to create a very strong curvature in a highly localized region of space-time and their gravity fields would be immense.
-To counteract the unstable nature, and prevent the distortions from collapsing under their own 'weight', one would need to introduce hypothetical exotic matter or negative energy.

-General relativity also recognizes that any means of faster-than-light travel could also be used for time travel.
-This raises problems with causality.
-Many physicists believe that the above phenomena are impossible and that future theories of gravity will prohibit them.
-One theory states that stable wormholes are possible, but that any attempt to use a network of wormholes to violate causality would result in their decay.
-In string theory, Eric G. Gimon and Petr Hořava have argued that in a supersymmetric five-dimensional Gödel universe, quantum corrections to general relativity effectively cut off regions of spacetime with causality-violating closed timelike curves.
-In particular, in the quantum theory a smeared supertube is present that cuts the spacetime in such a way that, although in the full spacetime a closed timelike curve passed through every point, no complete curves exist on the interior region bounded by the tube.

 In fiction and popular culture

-FTL travel is a common plot device in science fiction.
+Faster-than-light travel is a common plot device in science fiction.